SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.en.md

   {{< / code-panel >}}
 {{< / code-tab >}}

-Now that you've configured your unicorn, you need to move on to step 3: making sure it actually worked.
+Now that you have configured your unicorn, you need to move on to step 3: making sure it actually worked.

 {{< code-tab >}}